akm/summarizejson/README.md

 ...
 ```

-This file includes lots of ID used as attribute key.
+This file includes lots of numeric ID used as attribute name.
-So you can summarize dynamic attribute names with `-key-pattern` and `-key-replace` like this:
+You can summarize dynamic attribute names with `-key-pattern` and `-key-replace` like this:

 ```
 $ summarizejson -key-pattern='\A\d+\z' -key-replace='{ID}' citm_catalog.json